Scout Lake

 Scout Lake is a hamlet in the Canadian province of Saskatchewan.
+Access is from Highway 2.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Scout Lake had a population of 10 living in 8 of its 12 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 0.35 km2, it had a population density of in 2021.